murex/mikado-testbuilders-kata/java/BUILD_MANUAL.md

 # Option 1: Gradle is already installed on your machine
 > gradle clean build

 # Option 2: Gradle is NOT installed on your machine
+# Windows
+> .\gradlew.bat clean build

+# Mac & Linux
-> gradlew clean build
+> ./gradlew.sh clean build
 ```

 If executed successfully, the above command should generate the following: